-• FIND-MIN in a heap:
+- FIND-MIN in a heap:

 - Return root element

 - Delete-Min in a heap:

-- Delete element in root
+- 1. Delete element in root

-- Move element from rightmost leaf on lowest level to the root (and delete leaf)
+- 2. Move element from rightmost leaf on lowest level to the root (and delete leaf)

-- Repeatedly swap element with the smaller of the children elements until heap order is reestablished (this is referred to as DOWN-HEAPIFY or sometimes just HEAPIFY).
+- 3. While heap order is violated, swap element with the smaller of its two children, and repeat from that child.